Part 15 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 - What is their most pressing problem?
 (Hint: if you can determine this and solve it easily, your whole business can revolve around this issue.)

-- Some of these questions may seem too personal.
+Some of the above questions may seem too personal.
 The point is, the more you know about your customers, the better you’re equipped to cater to their needs.

 For example, if you know what your customers like or dislike, and what scares them as well as what makes them happy, then you’ll have the ultimate tools to provide them the best service.
 You can craft your business around protecting them from what they want to avoid or offering something they want.
 I’m sure you may not be able to answer all the questions now, but do your best with the information you have.